Rail transport in Queensland: Track gauge

-A hundred and fifty years later, Queensland is still sparsely populated (5 million in 2018), but many trains hauling coal are some of the longest and heaviest in the world, with Aurizon currently trialing coal trains of 25,000 tonne gross load that are ~4.5 km long.
+A hundred and fifty years later, Queensland is still sparsely populated (5.5 million in 2024), but many trains hauling coal are some of the longest and heaviest in the world, with Aurizon currently trialling coal trains of 25,000 tonne gross load that are ~4.5 km long.

 Rack railway

 QR had one rack railway, with grades as steep as 1 in 16.5 (6%), which was on the branch to Mount Morgan.
 It was bypassed by a conventional line in 1951 with grades of 1 in 50 (2%).
 The bypass closed in 1987.
 The rack system was the Abt rack system, the same type used by the Mount Lyell Railway in Tasmania.

 Operators

 Historically, the government-owned Queensland Rail has been the main rail operator in Queensland.
 The exception has been the standard-gauge link from New South Wales into Brisbane.
 When opened in 1930, it was operationally a part of the New South Wales system and run by that government-owned railway, under agreement with Queensland which owned the line.
 From 1994, National Rail took over the operation of virtually all standard-gauge freight services to and from Brisbane, as part of a reorganisation of interstate freight in Australia.

 In 2002, QR entered the standard-gauge market through subsidiary Interail, by 2004, it was running freight services from Brisbane through to Melbourne.
 Today, standard-gauge freight services are operated by Pacific National after its acquisition of National Rail, and Aurizon (formerly a Queensland Rail subsidiary, QR National).

 On the narrow gauge, Queensland Rail operates all passenger services.
 In 2005, the first non-QR narrow gauge commercial rail operation started in Queensland, with Pacific National commencing operation of container services between Brisbane and Cairns, followed in 2009 by their entry into the export coal market.
 Queensland Rail's subsidiary Australian Railroad Group have also entered the Queensland narrow-gauge freight market, operating trains between Townsville and Mount Isa in its own right.
 Standard-gauge passenger services are provided by the New South Wales Government's NSW TrainLink using its XPT.